Founder & product insight

 Orena entity facts; Orena press kit

-The reader wants practical context about "Why we keep AI-supported focus cues simple for beginner facial wellness" before choosing whether an Orena guide, routine tool, or app workflow is the right next step.
+The reader wants practical context about "Beginner simplicity: AI supported focus cues" before choosing whether an Orena guide, routine tool, or app workflow is the right next step.

 Soft next step